CandiceDataAnalyst/King-County-House-Price-Prediction/README.md

  Utilize the insights derived from the analysis to create data-driven marketing strategies.
 For example, highlighting the optimal house features (like the number of floors and grade score) in marketing.</P>
 - **Advisory Services**: </p>
 Offer advisory services to clients, helping them make informed decisions based on the significant factors influencing house prices in King County.</P>
-- **Collaborative Efforts**:</p>
-Collaborate with local authorities to gather more comprehensive data on external factors such as crime rates and school ratings to further enhance the predictive models.</P>
 - **Leveraging XGBoost**: </p>
 Recommend leveraging the XGBoost model for predictive analyses given its slightly superior performance compared to the MLR model, especially in handling multicollinearity issues effectively.</P>